ThisIsMani/theme-switcher/NEOVIM.md

-# nvim-theme-switcher
+# Neovim Integration

-A Neovim plugin that automatically syncs your editor theme with the system theme using the `theme-switcher` daemon.
+This repository includes a Neovim plugin that automatically syncs your editor theme with the system theme using the `theme-switcher` daemon.

 ## Requirements